 In January 1982, the sailor’s small boat smacked into something and promptly sank.
-Stuck in the middle of the Atlantic on only a small inflatable raft, Callahan was left to use ingenuity and his courage to survive out at sea.
+Stuck in the middle of the Atlantic on only a small inflatable raft, Callahan was left with only his ingenuity and courage to survive out at sea.

 It’s an uplifting read as he was saved (obviously), providing us all with a glimpse at how to cope with severe adversity (such as getting charged twice for a tin of black beans at the local supermarket).

 Well, you narcissistic fool, you’re given a detailed insight into the whole unpleasant affair.
 Lucky you—perhaps read this book whilst in a warm bubble bath for dramatic effect!

 Anyway, after leaving port from the Canary Islands whilst out travelling the world, young Callahan’s boat struck what he believes was a whale.
 It sank almost immediately (the boat, not the whale).

 If you’ve seen the Martian (Ridley Scott’s film), Callahan showcased similar scientific creativity as Matt Damon used on Mars (it’s a true story, right?) to generate fresh water from solar stills.

 His raft, meantime, became an ecosystem on the vast expanses of water—fish (and some sharks) began to hang out underneath the shadow of the boat, allowing Callahan to fashion a spear to catch food.

 This is how it played out for what must have been 76 pretty dreadful days, which also included several occasions where giant tankers came storming past his little raft.

 Regardless, what’s impressive with is the lengths and creativity Callahan went to in order to survive.
 It’s what makes humans special—those noggins of ours which allow us to think our way through tough times.

 He was emaciated and weak upon finally reaching land, but he made it more or less intact and was able to pen this bestseller.

 All is Lost

-Although there’s no credit or indication it’s based on Callahan’s experience, there are a number of major similarities which make us believe it was adapted from Adrift (as it turns out, Callahan was used as a consultant during the filming of Ang Lee’s Life of Pi).
+Although there’s no indication it’s based on Callahan’s experience, there are a number of major similarities which make us believe it was adapted from Adrift (as it turns out, Callahan was used as a consultant during the filming of Ang Lee’s Life of Pi).